 As its name suggests, it takes place in the coastal town of Sitges, located 40 km from Barcelona and easily accessible by train.

 The festival’s highlight is the iconic Sitges Zombie Walk, a parade of zombies and monsters walking through the streets of Sitges.
-If you want to participate, you just need to dress up with a good zombie custome, and you’re good to join a multitude of terrifying creatures!
+If you want to participate, you just need to dress up with a good zombie costume, and you’re good to join a multitude of terrifying creatures!

 You’ll find more info, the line-up and the tickets on the festival’s website.